Three case studies provided different data distribution and technical challenges, as well as different mobility objectives:

 - Spanish interprovincial, covering the whole Spanish territory: focused on the visualisation of complex mobility information.

 Moreover, mobile-phone provider Orange provided access to large-scale tailored data and stakeholders for each case study.

-The main focus of BAMBOO was to improve demand generation from mobile phone data, whether aggregated (OD trip matrices) or disaggregated (activity-travel diaries).
+The main purpose of BAMBOO was to improve demand generation from mobile phone data, whether aggregated (origin-destination trip matrices) or disaggregated (activity-travel diaries).
+The Aimsun team specifically worked on the following tasks:

 Aimsun focused on overcoming the limitations associated with travel demand generation and representation in the context of dynamic traffic assignment, traditionally used in the sector to characterize demand derived on home-based surveys.
 The new demand characterization offers richer and more reliable information for simulating more realistic traffic conditions.